PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 }
 ```

-The above code makes an empty variable called "my_number".
-We then print a prompt "Type a number: ", directly after the `printf` we run the `scanf` function.
-The `scanf` function waits for us to type something, except you'll notice it is expecting a `%i` which is an `int` conversion specifer!
+We make an empty variable called "my_number".
+We then print "Type a number: ".

+Directly after the `printf` we run the `scanf` function.
+The `scanf` function will wait for us to type something (you'll notice that `scanf` is expecting a `%i` which is an `int` conversion specifer!).

 Once we type a number and click enter `scanf` saves the number we typed into an address!
 The address we give `scanf` is the address to our `my_number` variable!

 Finally we will print out `my_number`.

-Edit your code to the following.
+(Edit your code to the following to print out `my_number`)
 ```c
 #include <stdio.h>